Earn 1 hour of continuing education by joining OT Potential after taking this course.

 Our target audience is occupational therapy practitioners who are looking to learn about hospital at home and occupational therapy.
 The educational level is introductory.

-Monika is passionate about helping individuals and families solve the problems that arise in life at home especially after an illness or injury occurs.
-She earned her Master’s of Occupational Therapy from College of St. Mary in 2009.
+Monika earned her Master’s of Occupational Therapy from College of St. Mary in 2009.
 Since then, she has worked in acute care, acute rehab, ICU, skilled nursing, outpatient, as an adjunct professor and home health.
 The majority of her career–and passion–has been in home health.
 She is trained in motivational interviewing, healthy habit development, lifestyle redesign, Certified Living In Place Professional (CLIPP) and is in the process of being certified in evidence-based caregiver training for dementia care through the Skills2Care Training.

 She started writing in 2012 on topics including flow, motivational interviewing and then strategies for home health occupational therapists (OTs).
 After falling in love with being an occupational therapist in the home yet clearly noticing the struggles of working in a remote health care system, she began creating more content including an e-book and other downloadable templates to serve home health OTs.
 This led to a being a guest on podcasts and founding a short podcast called “Home Health Occupational Therapy Explorer.”
-She is exploring other creative avenues to address key problem areas innovatively with the skillset of a home health OT via Till and Water, LLC.
-She currently braids her skills as a writer, consultant and home health OT from her home in Phoenix, AZ.
+Read full bio.

 This course was designed to meet your continuing education requirements